HSAFoundation/HSA-Runtime-AMD/README.md

 * No discrete GPU present in the system

 Refer to the https://github.com/HSAFoundation/HSA-docs/wiki/HSA-Platforms-&-Installation wiki page for additional information on platform support.

+#### Installing and configuring the HSAIL Runtime

+There are no explicit installation instructions for the HSAIL Runtime at this time.
+Applications utilizing the HSAIL runtime must specify how the runtime is utilized, either as a explicitly loaded shared object or a library that is implicitly linked, and the runtime must be installed correctly for the application to appropriately utilize it.
+Please refer to the application specific documentation in each case.

+#### Verify HSAIL Runtime / Driver compatibility